30 Best & Worst Foods for Your Brain

 Rib-eye steak (aka rib roast, prime rib), is the crème de la crème of steaks.
 It's also the fattiest, carrying 26 grams of the nutrient in a 6-ounce serving and 12 grams of saturated fat.
 Not only is that hard on your heart, a Physiology & Behavior study found that consuming saturated fats is associated with the development of Alzheimer's Disease and can negatively impact cognitive function, too.

 If you have to pick just one ingredient only stay away from, make it partially hydrogenated oil.
 Not only is it one of the many things that make you fatter, it can cause serious brain drain, too.
-According to a study in the journal Neurology, consuming high levels of trans-fats (aka partially hydrogenated oil) can diminish cognitive abilities and may actually cause brain shrinkage later in life.
-With more than an entire day’s worth of the scary nutrient per slice, Marie Callendar’s Lattice Apple Pie is one of the trans-fat-packed foods in the supermarket.
+According to a study by the American Academy of Neurology, consuming high levels of trans-fats (aka partially hydrogenated oil) can diminish cognitive abilities and may actually cause brain shrinkage later in life.
+With more than an entire day's worth of the scary nutrient per slice, Marie Callendar's Lattice Apple Pie is one of the trans-fat-packed foods in the supermarket.

 While we won't deny that we're pretty big fans of prosciutto wrapped melon, eating cured meats like prosciutto, bacon, capicola and pastrami too often can make your brain foggy.
 When you eat salt and protein-rich foods, the body has to use more water to flush out the naturally-occurring nitrogen found in proteins and excess salt.
 This leaves less water in the body to keep you hydrated, upping the odds you'll become dehydrated—and, according to a Military Medicine study, dehydration can diminish cognitive function.
 (Read: It will zap your focus.)
 To keep distraction (and excess calories) away, don't make salty meats your lunchtime go-to, and if you decide to indulge, be sure to drink a few extra glasses of H20.